whiskers-of-hope/whiskers-of-hope.github.io/index.md

 ## The Adoption Process

 Adopting a cat will enrich your life, but it's a lifelong commitment that deserves careful consideration.
-We require a completed adoption application to start the adoption process.
+We require a completed to start the adoption process.
 Adoption applications can be submitted on paper in person, or online.
 We will require a couple of days to process your application and confirm your references.

 When your application is approved you will meet with the Whiskers of Hope, Inc. adoption coordinator and visit with the cat or kitten a couple of times until you both feel comfortable together.
 In some cases a home visit may also be required.